-Some authors (Sperber and Hirschfeld, 2004) have made a lot out of the results of experiments that resemble games of "telephone" (as it is called in North America) or "Chinese whispers" (as it is called in England).
+Some authors (Sperber and Hirschfeld, 2004) have made a lot out of the results of experiments that resemble games of "telephone" (as it is called in North America) or "Chinese whispers" (as it is called in Britain).
 When pairs of individuals pass a signal along a chain, the message tends to be corrupted.
 Thus, we might conclude, social learning is too error prone to maintain variation or content in and of itself.
-Strong innate information biases may be needed to stabilize cultural differences, and these biases may in fact swamp any evolutionary dynamics possible in culture.
+Strong innate inferential mechanisms may be needed to stabilize cultural differences, and these cognitive attractors may swamp any evolutionary dynamics possible in culture.

-We do not doubt that psychological biases for learning exist.
-However, Henrich and Boyd (2002) have addressed whether strong innate biases swamp cultural evolution by deriving a model of cultural transmission that assumes continuously varying representations under the influence of weak selective transmission and strong attractors (innate biases).
+We do not doubt that psychological biases for learning exist, and their importance has long been a part of cultural evolutionary modeling (see Boyd and Richerson's (1985) direct bias).
+However, Henrich and Boyd (2002) have addressed whether strong innate inferential mechanisms swamp adaptive cultural evolution-influenced by selective forces like imitating successful people-by deriving a model of cultural transmission that assumes continuously varying representations under the influence of weak selective transmission and strong cognitive attractors.
 This model addresses the complaint that culturally transmitted ideas are rarely if ever discrete, but instead blend, as well as the complaint that cognitive influences on social learning swamp transmission effects such that cultural variation is not heritable.
 Using a very general model, they show that these complaints are deductively invalid.
-If cognitive influences are sufficiently strong relative to selective forces, a continuous representation (quantitative blending) model reduces to a discrete-trait replicator model commonly used in population models of both culture and genes.
-In fact, the weak population selective component eventually determines the final equilibrium of the system, in true Darwinian fashion.
-Furthermore, cultural variation is most heritable in a discrete sense when cognitive influences on transmission are strongest.
+In fact, they derive a non-intuitive conclusion: If inferential biases are sufficiently strong relative to selective forces, a continuous representation (quantitative blending) model reduces to the discretetrait replicator dynamic commonly used in population models of both culture and genes.
+Thus, powerful and biased inferential mechanisms actually mean that even a weak selective component will eventually determine the final equilibrium of the system, in true Darwinian fashion.
+The important assumption here is that learners' psychology have multiple inferential systems-that is, there are multiple cognitive attractors.
 Strong cognitive biases do not swamp selective effects, but rather make discrete models better estimates of the actual dynamics.

 In two other models in the paper, Henrich and Boyd (2002) construct systems with large amounts of transmission error to show that accurate individual-level replication of cultural variants is not necessary for selective forces to generate either cultural inertia or cumulative cultural adaptation.
+Their second model shows that if learners aggregate information from multiple cultural parents using a conformist bias (see Henrich & McElreath, this volume) they can dramatically reduce the average noise/error in their inferences, suggesting that our psychology may have genetically evolved a conformist bias, in part, to reduce transmission error (among other reason, see Henrich & Boyd 1998).
+In the aggregate, this bias creates heritability at population level, and can lead to cultural inertia.
 In the third model, Henrich and Boyd combine all the potential problems with models of cultural evolution, assuming continuous (non-discrete) cultural representations, incomplete transmission, and substantial inferential transformations.
-Despite these assumptions, they construct a model which produces adaptive cultural evolution in empirically plausible conditions.
+Despite these assumptions, they construct a model which produces adaptive cultural evolution.